ilanman/Rpres_ML_2/index.md

 - Core points are located inside a cluster
 - Border points are on the borders between two clusters
-- Neighborhood of p are all points within some radius of p, Eps
+- Neighborhood of p are all points within some radius of p, $Eps$
-- High density region has at least Minpts within Eps of point p
+- High density region has at least $Minpts$ within $Eps$ of point p
-- Noise points are not within Eps of border or core points
+- Noise points are not within $Eps$ of border or core points
 - If p is density connected to q, they are part of the same cluster, if not, then they are not
-- If p is not density connected to any other point, its considered noise
+- If p is not density connected to any other point, considered noise

 ----